Mahmoud M. Ayoub: Early life

-Mahmoud was born into a devout Muslim family on June 1, 1935 at Ain Qana (South Lebanon), a small town with an integrated religious population.
+Mahmoud Ayoub was born into a devout Muslim family on June 1, 1935, at Ain Qana (South Lebanon), a small town with an integrated religious population.
 His upbringing was socially integrated with events and people from both the Islamic and Christian religious faiths.
 Mahmoud Ayoub attended a British Presbyterian missionary school for the blind as a child.
-He described his experience in that school noting that "the school authorities did not really have an educational programme for us, what they wanted to do mainly was to make us Christians and of course they did and that created a lot of tension between me and my family, particularly my father."
+He described his experience in that school, noting that "the school authorities did not really have an educational program for us, what they wanted to do mainly was to make us Christians, and of course they did, and that created a lot of tension between me and my family, particularly my father."
 He would later join an American Southern Baptist Church seeking a more zealous approach of reaching others with the Gospel.
 During his university studies, he would eventually revert to Islam.

 Education

 After receiving a Bachelor of Arts in philosophy from the American University of Beirut in 1964, he moved to America to complete a Master of Arts in religious thought from the University of Pennsylvania in 1966 and then a doctorate in history of religion from Harvard University in 1975.
-It was during his studies he resolved returning to Islam as his mother and father had wished for.
+It was during his studies he resolved to return to Islam as his mother and father had wished for.

 Career

-Ayoub was the faculty associate of Shi’ite Islam and Christian-Muslim relations and co-director at the Duncan Black MacDonald Center for the Study of Islam and Christian-Muslim relations for Hartford Seminary at Georgetown University.
+Mahmoud Ayoub was the faculty associate of Shi’ite Islam and Christian-Muslim relations and co-director at the Duncan Black MacDonald Center for the Study of Islam and Christian-Muslim relations for Hartford Seminary at Georgetown University.

-From 1988 to 2008, Mahmoud was professor and director of Islamic studies at the Department of Religion at Temple University in Philadelphia, an adjunct professor at Hartford Seminary in Connecticut, a research fellow at the Middle East Center at the University of Pennsylvania and a Tolson visiting professor at the Pacific School of Religion at Berkeley University.
+From 1988 to 2008, he was professor and director of Islamic studies at the Department of Religion at Temple University in Philadelphia, an adjunct professor at Hartford Seminary in Connecticut, a research fellow at the Middle East Center at the University of Pennsylvania and a Tolson visiting professor at the Pacific School of Religion at Berkeley University.

-In 1998, Ayoub helped develop and start a graduate Master of Arts-level program in Muslim-Christian relations and comparative religion for the Centre for Christian-Muslim Studies at the University of Balamand in Lebanon.
+In 1998, Mahmoud Ayoub helped develop and start a graduate Master of Arts-level program in Muslim-Christian relations and comparative religion for the Centre for Christian-Muslim Studies at the University of Balamand in Lebanon.
 Ayoub has also taught at San Diego State University, the University of Toronto and McGill University.

-Published work
+Published works

-Mahmoud Ayoub is author of various books and publications, some of which are:
+Mahmoud Ayoub is the author of various books and publications, some of which are: